grammyjs/examples/README.md

 ## Please Contribute

-We could need some more examples here, for example:
+We could have some more examples here, for example:

 - command handling
 - filter queries